 Meredith recounted how setting bigger goals helped keep her (and Richard Branson) focused.
-At her last agency, despite not knowing any millionaires or billionaires, she decided that demographic was who she wanted as her clientele.
+At her last agency, she decided she wanted to a clientele base with millionaires/billionaires, despite not knowing anyone in that demographic.
 Within 12 months, she had her first billionaire client.

 Anita cautions that just because you work from home doesn’t mean you are available to friends and family for everything.
-Create your own disciplines and routines and do what works for you.
+Muster up the discipline to create a routine and do what works for you.
 And some great advice, “If you treat it like a hobby, you’ll be paid like a hobby.
 If you treat it like a business, you’ll get paid like a business.”

 Marketing!
 Ideas and Thoughts

 Anita takes a cue from realtors and always attaches her face to her advertising.
 It works.
 You know Anita, don’t you?
 You’ve seen her face in travel industry publications or websites?
-For us, we actually knew Anita’s face before we met her!
+On our side, we actually knew Anita’s face before we met her!

 Steve reminded everyone of a very simple concept.
 You’re a customer too.
 What do you value in a good customer relationship?
 Turn that around to build your business.
-Not only that but invest in your future and dedicate a certain amount of time to contacting your current or prospective clients.
-We’re in the relationships business, after all.
+Not only that, but invest in your future and dedicate a certain amount of time to contacting your current or prospective clients.
+We’re in a relationship-building business, after all.

 Meredith breaks down the 3 ways to build any type of business: